• Home

 Sun Kitchen Is Albert Park’s Glamorous New Chinese Fine Diner

-“When people think about Chinese meals, they often seek advice from Cantonese dishes,” says Xavier Lim, Sun Kitchen’s vp of meals and beverages.
+“When people think about Chinese meals, they often seek advice from Cantonese dishes,” says Xavier Lim, Sun Kitchen’s VP of meals and beverages.
 “We wish to usher in a mix of modern-day Cantonese and Sichuan delicacies.”

 With places in Hong Kong and Macau, Sun Kitchen is making its Australian debut in Melbourne, with executive chef Vince Lu.
 A huge bowl of warm oil and stock with oil-poached fish fillets below an intimidating layer of complete chilies remains effervescent away whilst it arrives at the table.